cleipski/CropPredict/README.md

 In future iterations, these issues could be addressed by:

 * getting more data,
-* engineering additional and.or different features, or
+* engineering additional and/or different features, or
-* using ensemble technique by combining the results of different models.
+* using ensemble techniques by combining the results of different models.